WasmEdge/docs/docs/build-and-run/install.md

 In this chapter, we will discuss ways to install and uninstall the WasmEdge Runtime on various OSes and platforms.
 We will cover how to install plugins to WasmEdge.

 > Docker Desktop 4.15+ already have WasmEdge bundled in its distribution binary.
 If you use Docker Desktop, you will not need to install WasmEdge separately.
+[Check out how to run WasmEdge apps in Docker Desktop.](docker_wasm.md)

 ## Install